sablowes/WhittakerBetaChange/README.md

 **00-fit-time-series-models**: This folder contains scripts that were used to fit statistical models to time series data

+**01-processed-data**: This folder contains the processed data that models were fit to, and some additional files required to identify regions to be included/excluded from particular sensitivity analyses

 **dist2line**: Function to calculate distance to 1:1 line

 **Fig2-1-wrangle.R**: Code to wrangle model results for Figure 2